viperML/nh/README.md

 ## What does it do?

 Nh is my own take at reimplementing some commands from the NixOS ecosystem.
-I aim to provide more feature and better ergonomics than the existing commands.
+I aim to provide more features and better ergonomics than the existing commands.

 Nh has serveral subcommands, such as: